aGamer106/aGamer106/README.md

 # Hi, I'm Răzvan! 👋
 I'm an enthusiast of the IT & Business Administration Fields.

 I code, a lot.
-Check my work by looking through my repos!
+Check out my work by looking through my repos!
 <!--
 **aGamer106/aGamer106** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->